cequence-io/openai-scala-client/openai-guice/README.md

 # OpenAI Scala Client - Guice [![version](https://img.shields.io/badge/version-0.0.1-green.svg)](https://cequence.io) [![License](https://img.shields.io/badge/License-MIT-lightgrey.svg)](https://opensource.org/licenses/MIT)

-This module provides dependency injection support (by `Guice` library) for the OpenAI Scala client.
+This module provides dependency injection for the OpenAI Scala client with a help of `Guice` library.
-The full project documentation can be found [here](../README.md).
+Note that the full project documentation can be found [here](../README.md).

-## Installation
+## Installation 🚀

 The currently supported Scala versions are **2.12** and **2.13**.